go-rod/wayang/README.md

 Currently, there is no feature to provide parameters/arguments to actions.

 If you have a suggestion on how we can implement this while maintaining the simplicity of this language, feel free to create a new issue with your proposed solution.
-We are always looking on ways to improve wayang.
+We are always looking on ways to improve Wayang.

 #### Steps